gaarangoa/genomic-scripts/README.md

 			+--| sample_1
 		+--| genomic-scripts

-Remove chloroplast reads from sample.
-Chfilter assumes you have already installed bowtie 2 in your machine, so it can be used by just typing bowtie2
+### Remove chloroplast reads from sample.

+For this task we will use Chfilter, which assumes that you have already installed bowtie 2 in your machine, so it can be used by just typing bowtie2

 1. uncompress *.gz files

 		gunzip sample_1.R1.fastq.gz
 		gunzip sample_2.R2.fastq.gz

 2. Run chfilter to remove chloroplasts

 		cd  rawreads/sample_1/
 		chfilter remove --paired-1 sample_1.R1.fastq --paired-2 sample_1.R2.fastq --out-dir .